apolonskiy/js-for-qa/lesson-2/practice/excercise.md

 }

 2) Write an if condition to verify that the age variable is between 18 and 90 inclusive.
-Inclusive means that the value of age can be either 18 or 90.
+Inclusive means that the value of age CAN be either 18 or 90.

 3) I recommend you to run code in browser console, since it allows easy usage of user input parsing with prompt method.